THUDM/CogVLM2/finetune_demo/README.md

 ## Minimum configuration

-- Each graphics card must have no less than 57GB of video memory (supports single-card fine-tuning)
+- We Only test A100 GPUs with 80GB memory for finetune.
+It requires at least 73GB of GPU memory using 8 GPUs with zero2.
 - Tensor parallelism is not supported yet, that is, the model is split into multiple graphics cards for fine-tuning.

 ## Start fine-tuning